Skip to content

 Fact Sheet:

-Housing Options: Apartment, Hotel Areas of Study: Anthropology, Archaeology, Art, Art History, Arts, Classical Studies, Communication, Communications, Creative Writing, Culture, Eastern European Studies, Economics, Environmental Studies, European Studies, Gender Studies, Government, Greek, History, International Relations, International Studies, Latin, Liberal Arts, Literature, Media Studies, Other Language and Literature, Peace and Conflict Studies, Peace Studies, Philosophy, Political Science, Politics, Religion/Theology, Sociology, Urban Design, Urban Studies, Women's Studies
+Housing Options: Apartment, Hotel Areas of Study: Anthropology, Archaeology, Biology, Culture, Economics, Environmental Studies, History, Literature, Philosophy, Political Science, Politics, Psychology, Religion/Theology, Sociology, Urban Studies

 Class Status: 1-freshman, 2-sophomore, 3-junior, 4-senior, 5-graduate student, 6-other Program Type: study abroad